 The Company's operating leases consist of leases for office and laboratory space in the United States, which expire in April 2025.
-Rent expense during the three months ended March 31, 2023 and 2022 under all of the Company's operating leases was \$0.2 million and \$0.1 million, respectively.
+Rent expense under the Company's operating leases was \$0.1 million and \$0.4 million during the three and nine months ended September 30, 2023.
+During the three and nine months ended September 30, 2022, rent expense under the Company's operating leases was \$0.1 million and \$0.4 million, respectively.
 Rent expense includes short-term leases and variable lease costs that are not included in the lease obligation.